simpleman383/react-webcam-qr-scanner/README.md

 Property | Type | Meaning
 ---------|------|--------
-onDecode | function | a callback that fires when a QR-code is successfully decoded constraints | object | a [MediaStreamConstraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamConstraints) object captureSize | object  ```{ width: number, height: number }``` |  Represents the size of the frame area sensitive for QR-detection
+onDecode | function | a callback which fires when a QR-code is successfully decoded onScannerLoad | function | a callback which fires when QR-decoding script is successfully loaded constraints | object | a [MediaStreamConstraints](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamConstraints) object captureSize | object  ```{ width: number, height: number }``` |  Represents the size of the frame area sensitive for QR-detection